LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 Added the function :c:func:`SUNProfiler_Reset` to reset the region timings and counters to zero.

+Added the function :c:func:`CVodePrintAllStats` to output all of the integrator, nonlinear solver, linear solver, and other statistics in one call.
+The file ``scripts/sundials_csv.py`` contains functions for parsing the comma-separated value output files.

 Added support for integrating IVPs with constraints using BDF methods and projecting the solution onto the constraint manifold with a user defined projection function.
 This implementation is accompanied by